LewisBull2303/UltimateRPS/README.md

 - As the Site maker, I would like the user to have many different games buttons to click on.
 - As the Site maker, I would like to give the user a guide on how to play my game.

+## Design

+### Designm Choices
+The design was chosen to create a modern, arcade-inspired aesthetic, blending vibrant colors and bold elements that evoke the energy of classic arcade games.
+The intention was to make key objects on the page stand out, using contrasting colors to naturally guide the player's attention.
+This visual strategy enhances the overall user experience, making the interface engaging and intuitive while staying true to the playful, dynamic feel of an arcade environment.

+### Color

+The colors I chose were a green, black, white and various grey slate colors.
+This was to make the feel of a neon arcade.
+Some objects have a glow to them which help the vibe of a neon arcade game.
+The Red was chosen as a stark contrast to the neutral colours and to give the glow that neon signs have.
+The white, greys and blacks were chosen as a base color template which allows the red neon colour to really pop at the user and draw their attention.

 ## Features

 - ### DropDown Bar